 Part of why I love working here at Jackrabbit is that, as a Project Manager, I get to dip my toe into lots of different things, like packaging design projects.

-From websites, to animations, to printed pieces, our work runs the gamut, and I am lucky enough to get to witness our design and development wizards work their magic on all of it!
+From websites to animations, to printed pieces, our work runs the gamut, and I am lucky enough to get to witness our design and development wizards work their magic on all of it!

 But of all the types of projects I work on, I’ve loved learning all the idiosyncrasies of the beast that is packaging design.
 As it turns out, you don’t just put pretty pictures on the box / can / bottle / bag / [insert 8,000 other possible dimensional package types here] and it appears on the shelves at Walmart the next day.
 Say what!?

 As a process nerd (all about those spreadsheets!)
-I’m fascinated by all the factors and players that go into a successful packaging project.
-This post outlines a few key aspects of a packaging project that you should think about upfront for success.
+I’m fascinated by all the factors and players that go into a successful packaging design project.
+This post outlines a few key aspects of a packaging design project that you should think about upfront for success.

 Content is King

 And he rules with an iron fist, especially when it comes to packaging.
-Taking a content-first approach to these types of design projects is critical given the regulations agencies put in place around product labeling.
+Taking a content-first approach to these types of design projects is critical given all the regulations that agencies put in place around product labeling.
 For example, the Alcohol and Tobacco Tax and Trade Bureau for beer, wine, and spirits, and the Food & Drug Administration for food and beverage, have strict guidelines for what you can (and can’t) say on your packaging, how large or small things need to be, and where you can place certain information—the list goes on.

 - Food labeling guide (FDA)

-- Topic-specific labeling information (FDA), covers “gluten free” and other claims like “natural”
+- Topic-specific labeling information (FDA), covers “gluten-free” and other claims like “natural”

 - Up-to-date timelines around how long it takes the agency to process label applications (TTB)